hugoQ1/go-epik/documentation/en/join-testnet.md

 You will not see any attoFIL in your wallet if your **chain** is not fully synced.

-## Send FIL to another wallet
+## Send EPK to another wallet

-To send FIL to another wallet from your default account, use this command:
+To send EPK to another wallet from your default account, use this command:

 ```
 epik send <target> <amount>